MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/create-dpm-protection-groups.md

 -   When you select a parent folder or share, its subfolders are automatically selected.
 You can designate subfolders for exclusion and also exclude file types by extension.

--   Verify that you do not have more than a 100 protectable data sources on a single volume.
+-   Verify that you don't have more than a 100 protectable data sources on a single volume.
 If you do, distribute your data sources across more volumes if possible.

 -   When you select a data source that contains a reparse point, DPM asks whether to include the reparse point target in the protection group.
 Mount points and junction points are data sources that contain reparse points.
-If you include the reparse point, it is not replicated; you must manually re-create the reparse point when you recover the data.
+If you include the reparse point, it isn't replicated; you must manually re-create the reparse point when you recover the data.

 Protection groups are created with the Create New Protection Group wizard with the following settings: